Image Library

 Deleting images

-The trash icon hangs in the top-left corner of each thumb cell — opposite the upload icon, so finger-taps on mobile can't fire the wrong action.
+The trash icon hangs in the top-left corner of each thumb cell — opposite the replace icon, so finger-taps on mobile can't fire the wrong action.
 Also hover-visible.
 Same selection-as-paintbrush as the rest of the module: with N rows ticked, clicking the trash on any selected row deletes the whole selection; without a selection or when the click landed on an unselected row, it deletes just that one.

 A confirm dialog always intervenes — count in the header, first eight filenames listed inline, +N more if the batch is larger, plus a hard warning that the operation can't be undone.
 Successful rows fade out then drop from the DOM; the persistent selection set follows.
 Per-row failures (page no longer editable, file already gone) surface through the same result modal the bulk edits use.